xhwsd/ShaguTweaks-extras/README.md

 - **Center Vertical Actionbar**
   *Center the vertical actionbar on the right side.*

+- **Bag Search Bar**
+  *Adds a search field to the bag which allows you to search bag, keyring and bank slots.*

 - **Chat History**
   *Save chat history of all non-combatlog windows and restore it on login.*